Cruise Advice For the Best Florence & Pisa Port Day

 Are shore excursions worth it from Livorno?

 Shore excursions can be helpful, especially if you want a stress-free day.
 They handle transportation and timing, which reduces the risk of missing your ship.
-However, independent travel can work well if you are comfortable using trains.
+Yet, independent travel can work well if you are comfortable using trains.

 What is the best way to get to Florence or Pisa from Livorno?